zarpafantasma/corpus_rythmos/IV- Narrative_Works/Aetherion_Mark1_Prototype_(LAB_7Z)/ATTI_Technology_Transfer_Operations/ATTI-02_en-US_BIOMEDICAL_SPINOFFS.md

 CELLULAR METABOLISM AND TIME ════════════════════════════════════════════════════════════════════════════════

-All biological processes are kinetic—they depend on molecular motion and chemical reaction rates.
+All biological processes are kinetic, they depend on molecular motion and chemical reaction rates.
 These rates are fundamentally tied to:

 1. TEMPERATURE (Arrhenius equation):